This post may contain affiliate links. See our affiliate disclaimer here.

 Of course we could buy a motorhome in the US and start camping tomorrow, but we never do things the easy way, do we?

 Ellie’s first flights were a test of sorts for us.
-Last year on a flight from Sydney to Honolulu, Heath sat next to a couple and their seven-month-old.
+Back in 2018, on a flight from Sydney to Honolulu, Heath sat next to a couple and their seven-month-old.
 It’s a long haul across the ocean and somehow, I never heard that baby cry once.
 These parents were ninjas.

 When Heath leaned over to compliment the parents on their obvious skills, the mom replied, “This is her 27th flight.
 She’s used to it now.”

 We’ve heard it a million times by now “babies adapt to your lifestyle.
 If you travel, travel while she’s a baby and she’ll adjust.”
 This was a great example of that in action.

 We took that to the nth degree when we booked a month RVing in Italy.

 I’d like to think that Heath and I have done a good job of conditioning Ellie to get used to traveling so far in her life, but come October we will really put our family travels to the test.